Integrated organic inference (IOI): A reconciliation of statistical paradigms

 This argument will be assumed to be only applicable if neither the strong nor the moderate fiducial argument is considered to be appropriate.
 It is the argument that, over the set of values of the primary r.v.\ $\Gamma$ for which the post-data density function $\pi_1(\gamma)$ is necessarily positive, the relative height of this function should be equal to the relative height of the pre-data density function $\pi_0(\gamma)$ multiplied by weights on the values of $\Gamma$ determined by a given function over the parameter $\theta_j$ that was specified before the data were observed.
 This latter function is called the global pre-data function of $\theta_j$.
 Let us now define this function.

 {\bf Global pre-data (GPD) function}

 The global pre-data (GPD) function $\omega_G(\theta_j)$ is used to express pre-data knowledge, or a lack of such knowledge, about the only unknown parameter $\theta_j$.
-This function may be any given non-negative function of the parameter $\theta_j$ that is locally integrable over the space of this parameter.
+This function may be any given non-negative and upper bounded function of the parameter $\theta_j$.
 It is a function that only needs to be specified up to a proportionality constant, in the sense that, if it is multiplied by a positive constant, then the value of the constant is redundant.
 Unlike a Bayesian prior density, it is not controversial to use a GPD function that is not globally integrable.

 {\bf A principle for defining the fiducial density $f(\theta_j\,|\,\theta_{-j},x)$}

 Let us now consider a principle for defining the post-data density of $\theta_j$ conditional on the parameters $\theta_{-j}$, which given that it will be derived using a type of fiducial inference, will be called the fiducial density of $\theta_j$ conditional on $\theta_{-j}$, and will be denoted as the density $f(\theta_j\,|\,\theta_{-j},x)$.
 To be able to use this principle, the following condition must be satisfied.